walterfreeman/ast101/paper1.md

 Write a short essay of at least a single-spaced page in 12-point font (or two double-spaced pages) about how your calendar relates to the sky.
 You should address:

 * how the calendar you have chosen is connected to the motion of the Sun, the stars, the Moon, and anything else of note.
-How and how well do they line up with the days, months, years, or whatever else the calendar has.
+Describe how and how well do they line up with the days, months, years, or whatever else the calendar has.
-Which motions in the sky are treated as more important, and which are treated as less important?
+* which motions in the sky are treated as more important, and which are treated as less important
 * how your calendar accounts for the fact that the Earth's rotation, the Earth's orbit, and the Moon's orbit don't synch up well.
 I described what effects this has in the Gregorian calendar above; tell me about the one you have chosen.
 * any "intercalary months" or leap-whatevers needed to keep your calendar in sync with the various celestial cycles, why they are needed, and how they work
 * what celestial events your calendar's reckoning predicts exactly, and which ones are only approximate (for instance, the winter solstice is sometimes 21 December and sometimes 22 December in the Gregorian calendar, because we consider the daily rotation of the Earth to be more important than the exact